 Alumni & Friends of the Department

 We are very proud of our alumni and of their achievements and are keen to keep in touch and involve our former students in our future development.
 Many of our alumni return for further education or to attend professional courses.
 They play an active role in shaping our programmes and contribute to our teaching and our curriculum.
 They frequently return to recruit our latest graduates or simply to join us at one of our Alumni Events.
-For more information contact Steve Marchant.
+Please contact us for more information.

 UCL Alumni Online Community